cdktf/cdktf-provider-cloudflare/docs/dataCloudflareZeroTrustTunnelCloudflaredVirtualNetwork.python.md

 If `false`, exclude the default virtual network.
 If empty, all virtual networks will be included.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/cloudflare/cloudflare/5.8.4/docs/data-sources/zero_trust_tunnel_cloudflared_virtual_network#is_default DataCloudflareZeroTrustTunnelCloudflaredVirtualNetwork#is_default}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/cloudflare/cloudflare/5.9.0/docs/data-sources/zero_trust_tunnel_cloudflared_virtual_network#is_default DataCloudflareZeroTrustTunnelCloudflaredVirtualNetwork#is_default}

+---

+###### `is_default_network`<sup>Optional</sup> <a name="is_default_network" id="@cdktf/provider-cloudflare.dataCloudflareZeroTrustTunnelCloudflaredVirtualNetwork.DataCloudflareZeroTrustTunnelCloudflaredVirtualNetwork.putFilter.parameter.isDefaultNetwork"></a>

+- *Type:* typing.Union[bool, cdktf.IResolvable]

+If `true`, only include the default virtual network.

+If `false`, exclude the default virtual network.
+If empty, all virtual networks will be included.

+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/cloudflare/cloudflare/5.9.0/docs/data-sources/zero_trust_tunnel_cloudflared_virtual_network#is_default_network DataCloudflareZeroTrustTunnelCloudflaredVirtualNetwork#is_default_network}

 ---